Pigford v. Glickman: Allegations of fraud

 On April 25, 2013, the New York Times reported that "the $50,000 payouts to black farmers had proved a magnet for fraud" and that "its very design encouraged people to lie".
 The Federation of Southern Cooperatives/Land Assistance Fund responded with a press release entitled, "‘Sharon LaFraniere got it Wrong!’
 Response to the coverage of the Pigford Settlement in the April 26, New York Times."

 Susan A. Schneider, a professor of agricultural law, also strongly criticized the New York Times and detailed errors in the faulty reporting in this article.
 She noted major points: the article "mischaracterized the 'Pigford' settlement, implying falsely that all claimants received payment" (nearly one-third were denied relief); it "fails to explain that in each of the discrimination cases referenced, claimants were required to submit evidence that shows that they experienced discrimination and that they complained about the discrimination."
 In some cases such evidence was not available, given the long timeframe of events.
 Third, the article "implies that discrimination is a pre-1997 problem," but numerous studies through 2008 have documented the persistence of discrimination at USDA.

 Fraud Case

-On July 6, 2022 the Department of Justice announced that four defendants have pleaded guilty to defrauding the USDA by soliciting people to file false claims asserting they were discriminated against when they tried to get assistance from USDA for their farming operations.
+On July 23, 2023 seven defendants were sentenced to federal prison for their involvement in a scheme to defraud the U.S. Department of Agriculture out of more than $11.5 million.